rommelmamedov/rommelmamedov/README.md

 Frontend engineer with the goal of creating accessible and useful web interfaces.
 I enjoy developing UIs and trying to apply web standards with a better UX. ⚛️✨

-Based in Toronto, ON I'm passionate about empowering users through efficient and effective user interfaces.
-I’m currently working on different internal projects and exploring new technologies to enhance web accessibility and usability.

 💬 Feel free to ask me about frontend technologies, UI/UX design strategies, or just to chat about the latest in web development!

 📩 How to reach me: